eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 ##### REQUIREMENT 4
-To the maximum extent possible, Wallet Providers, PID Providers, and Attestation Providers SHALL ensure that:
+To the maximum extent possible, Wallet Providers, PID Providers, and Attestation Providers SHALL:
--   Users do not notice which of the methods referenced in requirement 3 is used for their PIDs, attestations, or WUAs,
+-   ensure that Users do not notice which of the methods referenced in requirement 3 is used for their PIDs, attestations, or WUAs,

--   Users will not be involved in managing the re-issuance of new attestations.
+-   ensure that no User action may be (depending on the User's preferences) needed for the re-issuance of new attestations.

 >Note: The topic of re-issuance will be further discussed with Member States in Topic B.